💬 WhatsApp Updates

 Versatile nymph to prospect pockets and runs.

-Works as dropper in slower glides, or tag behind a heavier control fly.
+Works as a dropper in slower glides or tag behind a heavier control fly.

 Adapting to Conditions